bencornelis/programming-questions/README.md

 # Programming Questions Forum

+June 19, 2015

 ##About

-This app is built with Ember CLI and Firebase on the backend.
+This app is built with Ember CLI using Firebase on the backend.
 It has the following features:

-- users can post questions with title, text, author, and subject tags
+- users can post questions with title, text, author, and add subject tags
 - users can view, edit, delete and upvote/downvote questions
 - users can answer questions and upvote/downvote answers
 - useful stack overflow links are provided for questions based on title and tags